heartacker/vscode-git-graph/README.md

             * **Compact Folders**: Render the File Tree in the Commit Details View in a compacted form, such that folders with a single child folder are compressed into a single combined folder element.
         * **Type**: Sets the default type of File View used in the Commit Details View.
     * **Location**: Specifies where the Commit Details View is rendered in the Git Graph View.

+* **Initially Hide Summary**: Controls whether the commit summary is collapsed (hidden) or expanded when starting Git Graph.
 * **Context Menu Actions Visibility**: Customise which context menu actions are visible.
 For more information, see the documentation [here](https://github.com/hansu/vscode-git-graph/wiki/Extension-Settings#context-menu-actions-visibility).
 * **Custom Branch Glob Patterns**: An array of Custom Glob Patterns to be shown in the "Branches" dropdown.
 Example: `[{"name":"Feature Requests", "glob":"heads/feature/*"}]`
 * **Custom Emoji Shortcode Mappings**: An array of custom Emoji Shortcode mappings.
 Example: `[{"shortcode": ":sparkles:", "emoji":"✨"}]`